- Whiskybase ID

 Whisky Reviews for Highland Park Einar

-- First camphor ointment.
+- First, camphorated ointment.
 Then an iodized freshness.
 Acacia honey.
 Or is it eucalyptus?
 When you break a eucalyptus leaf in half.
-Peat is powerful, but it does not prevent the rest from blossoming.
+Peat is powerful, but it doesn't stop the rest from blossoming.
 Good balance.
 Very syrupy honey on the palate, but it's a bit light.
 Then bitterness rises.
 Quite strong finish, which is surprising with a minimum alcohol level.
 A little charcoal, but a bitterness sets in.
 It's relatively short.

 - very slightly peated Highland Park - rock solid and interesting complex on the nose.
 'Spicy Viking Warrior' fits perfectly with this whisky.

 light (peat) smoke.
 Vanilla and light sweetness.
-Something fruity, in the direction of pineapple and orange as well as ripe mango and bananas depending on the shape of the day.
+Somewhat fruity-citrus-like, in the direction of pineapple and orange as well as ripe mango and bananas depending on the shape of the day.
 Some caramel and butterscotch; reminiscent of Werther's real candy.
-Behind the light smoke, I also find the typical HP heather, but only very slightly.
-I would place the spicy in the direction of white pepper, but there are a few other spicy aromas that I can not believe.
-But in the nose it is very, very good.
+Behind the light smoke, I also find the typical HP heather, but only very subtly.
+I would place the spicy in the direction of white pepper, but there are a few other spicy aromas that are difficult to grasp.
+But it is good on the nose.